Degrees and Programs Main Menu

 - environmental controls

-Approximately two-thirds of Armstrong Atlantic's chemistry majors have chosen to enter the workplace in a variety of industries, not only in Savannah, but all over the southeast.
+Approximately two-thirds of Armstrong's chemistry majors have chosen to enter the workplace in a variety of industries, not only in Savannah, but all over the southeast.
 Employment opportunities for chemistry majors at both the bachelors and graduate level have been excellent.
-Some of the employers of Armstrong Atlantic chemistry graduates are EM Industries, GBI Crime Lab, Tronox, Test America, Skidaway Institute of Oceanography, International Paper and U.S. Customs.
+Some of the employers of Armstrong chemistry graduates are EM Industries, GBI Crime Lab, Tronox, Test America, Skidaway Institute of Oceanography, International Paper and U.S. Customs.

 The other one-third of graduating majors have attended professional and graduate schools all over the United States.
 Schools attended by recent chemistry graduates are Medical College of Georgia, University of Georgia, Georgia Institute of Technology, Emory University, North Carolina State University, Institute of Paper Chemistry, University of South Carolina, Clemson University, Johns Hopkins, Auburn University, Wake Forest University, and University of Colorado.

 Students have many opportunities for internships due to the location of our University.
 The Department is housed in the new Science Center, a state-of-the-art science facility.
 A very active nationally recognized American Chemical Society Student Affiliate Chapter provides the opportunity for students to form friendships and be involved in extracurricular activities.
-Armstrong Atlantic is a medium size university where academics take the top priority.
+Armstrong is a medium size university where academics take the top priority.
 Small classes taught by competent, dedicated professors provide an excellent academic environment.

 Course of Study